What does it mean to be a “marriage friendly therapist”?

 Unfortunately, this is not possible to say in a general FAQs page.
 Each couple’s and individual’s circumstances are unique and the length of time therapy takes depends the couple or individual themselves.
 Emotionally Focused Therapy is designed to be a shorter term therapy and we will assess together, along the way, how you are progressing towards your goals.

 What if we are not Catholic, Christian, or any religion at all?

 In today’s world not all couples or individuals identify themselves as Catholic, Christian, or religious at all.
 That is ok!
 Emotionally Focused Therapy is an empirically validated, secular therapy that depends on the strength of model the skills of the therapist.
 Faith or religion need not enter the therapy room if the couple or individual client does not desire it to.

 Why don’t you take insurance?

 The majority of health insurance plans do not cover marital therapy even if they include behavioral health coverage.
 Furthermore, insurance companies require the therapist to submit a mental health diagnosis in order to reimburse for the session.
 I do not believe that a mental health diagnosis is always necessary and do not feel comfortable creating a diagnosis that I do not feel is clinically justified.
 Another concerning issue is that once that diagnosis is made it becomes part of an individual’s permanent medical record and sometimes that can be problematic for the client in the future.
-Finally, insurance companies dictate the number of sessions they will pay for and I believe that it is between the couple and myself as to how long therapy is going to last.
+Finally, insurance companies dictate the number of sessions they will pay for and I believe that it is between the couple, or individual client, and myself as to how long therapy is going to last.